GROWTH REQUIRES MORE

 Steve Unterberger, Managing Director, Operations

-Steve Unterberger is the Managing Director, Operations at Carrick Capital Partners.
+Steve Unterberger is the Managing Director, Operations and Portfolio Committee chair at Carrick Capital Partners.
 Prior to joining Carrick, Mr. Unterberger served in several roles for Exult, Inc., a provider of business services related to human resources and business process outsourcing, from February 1999 to October 2004.
 While there, he was the Business Model Architecture President from June 2003 until it was acquired by Hewitt Associates, Inc. in October 2004.
 Before Exult, Mr. Unterberger was a US Executive Vice President of SHL Systemhouse, a $2 Billon IT Outsourcer acquired by MCI in 1995.
 He was also a Senior Manager at Pricewaterhouse Coopers.
 Mr. Unterberger holds a degree in economics from The University of Pennsylvania.

 Mitchell Slodowitz, Chief Financial Officer